Canon EOS R6 Mark II

 Select options and limit the number of products

-Camera type refers to the main design and function of a camera, shaping how images are captured and how much manual control you have.
-Choosing the right camera type impacts portability, image quality, and ease of use, making it essential to match your photography style or needs.
+Camera type refers to the design and build of a camera, shaping its size, functionality, and photographic capabilities.
+Choosing the right camera type is important because it affects ease of use, portability, and suitability for specific photography needs or experience levels.

 Mirrorless Camera